Ghilt/Listen/README.md

 ## Overview

-We are going to start wit ha really simple example.
+We are going to start with a really simple example.
 Let's take a program that takes a list of integers and multiplies them with 2 and outputs them, it would look like this:

     _M*2